jtirila/carnd_vehicle_detection/WRITEUP_TIRILA_JM.md

 #### Data Preprocessing

 ##### Image Transformation Using Histogram Equalization

-Both when training the classifier and when making predictions, before entering the actualy feature extraction loop, I first perform some simple preprocessing using my pet tehcnique: histogram normalization of the Y channel after first converting the images to `YUV` color space, and then converting them back to grayscale.
+Both when training the classifier and when making predictions, before entering the actual feature extraction loop, I first perform some simple preprocessing using my pet technique: histogram normalization of the Y channel after first converting the images to `YUV` color space, and then converting them back to `RGB`.
 This method is performed with the aim of enhancing contrast in the images.
 Below is an example of this method.

 ![][]

-I also experimented with other tehcniques such as normalizing the saturation channel after a HLS transformation, and also some adaptive smoothing methods to get rid of noise in the images.
+I also experimented with other techniques such as normalizing the saturation channel after a HLS transformation, and also some adaptive smoothing methods to get rid of noise in the images.
 However, especially the smoothing seemed like a suboptimal strategy as our images are rather low in pixel resolution and smoothing further blurs the valuable car pixels.
 I hence decided to go forward using just Y channel normalization.

+**An important note concerning training data normalization**

+After a long period of trial and error, I realized something what was crucial to coming up with a functional pipeline:

+_Even though the `Y` channel normalization is a functional and useful technique, it must be properly applied especially when the images in question only span a small area of the real world, and hence also a small range of luminosity (and other) values.
+Applied on individual small images (such as my training set), the results are suboptimal.
+The twist that helped me greatly improve the detection results was the the application of this normalization technique on an image formed by concatenating a greater batch of the training images together so as to have more variability in the normalized image.
+I cannot emphasize enough how important this simple finding was for the performance of my algorithm._

+To be specific, before equalizing the `Y` channel histogram, I concatenated **all** of my training images into one large horizontal picture, and then after the normalization, sliced this huge image back into individual training images.

+To demonstrate the effect, here is a single training image and the same image after a single-image `Y` channel
+normalization:

+FIXME: image

+Below, on the other hand, is the same image `Y` channel processed using the stacked version of the normalization.

+FIXME: image

+##### Colorspace Conversion

+Even though the color space conversion introduced in the labs preceding the project is performed as part of the feature extraction pipeline, I think it lies conceptually more in the preprocessing domain.
+My experiments with color spaces indicated that `YCrCrCb` was a strong candidate and that is what  I ended up using.
+Below are again (luminosity normalized) original image and the individual color channels after a `YCrCb` conversion:

+FIXME: image

 ##### Augmenting the Data with Examples From the Project Video